He’s the richest man in the world. Then he’s not. Then he is.

 Most people haven’t heard of X.com, one of the first online banks, founded by Musk.

 But they probably have heard of the online payment system PayPal.
-PayPal was formed in 2000, as X.com merged with Confinity.
-EBay bought PayPal in 2002 for $1.5 billion.
+X.com merged with Confinity in 2000 before becoming PayPal — which eBay bought in 2002 for $1.5 billion.
 Musk’s share: $180 million.

 While the COVID-19 pandemic shattered the global economy in 2020 and put millions of people out of work, Tesla’s stock price increased 700%, adding $140 billion to Musk’s net worth.